Archive for June, 2009

 For men this will simply never (as long as the biological workings continue as they have since our understanding of human beginning) be the same consideration.

 The second article I referenced at the beginning of this post is by Kate Harding and entitled “Voluntary Childlessness ‘Unnatural’ and ‘Evil.’”

 This article speaks to reproductive rights being fundamentally about female autonomy and presents evidence of social perception on subjects beyond the realm of abortion.
-The author mentions the similarity she saw between the “vitriol” directed at Polly Vernon, a thirtysomething woman who proclaimed in the Guardian that she was choosing to not have children, and that which Harding has historically observed from the anti-choice faction, such as “‘terrifying’ letters and e-mails calling her ‘selfish … unnatural, evil’” which Vernon received.
+The author mentions the similarity she saw between the “vitriol” directed at Polly Vernon, a thirty-something woman who proclaimed in the Guardian that she was choosing to not have children, and that which Harding has historically observed from the anti-choice faction, such as “‘terrifying’ letters and e-mails calling her ‘selfish … unnatural, evil’” that Vernon received.